beresgergo/cybersec-auth-be/Readme.md

 ## Installation
 ### Application dependencies
-The backend is running inside a Docker container, the orchestration is done with docker-compose.
+The backend is running inside multiple Docker container, following the microservice architecture, orchestration is done with docker-compose.
 You only need these two components to start up the application.
 - (Docker Desktop)[https://docs.docker.com/docker-for-mac/install/]
 - (docker-compose)[https://docs.docker.com/compose/install/]